HGVSnomenclature/VarNomen/_bg-material/numbering.md

 		*	the nucleotide exactly in the middle of an intron is numbered relative to the upstream exon followed by a "**<font color="red">+</font>**" (plus)
 	*	introns in the 5'UTR are numbered as normal introns, starting with "**c.-**" nucleotide numbers (c.-85+1, c.-85+2, c.-85+3, ..., c.-84-3, c.-84-2, c.-84-1)
 	*	introns in the 3'UTR are numbered as normal introns, starting with "c.\*" nucleotide numbers (c.\*37+1, c.\*37+2, c.\*37+3, ..., c.\*38-3, c.\*38-2, c.*38-1)
+	*	a coding DNA reference sequence does not contain intron or 5' and 3' gene flanking sequences and can therefore **not be used** to describe variants in introns and up/down-stream of the gene [_see Reference Sequences_](/bg-material/refseq/#DNAc)
 *	suggestions have been made to extend the recommendations for the nucleotide numbering of coding DNA reference sequences to specifically mark non-transcribed nucleotides ([_see Open Issues_](/recommendations/open-issues)).

 Initial recommendations ([Antonarakis (1998)](http://onlinelibrary.wiley.com/doi/10.1002/%28SICI%291098-1004%281998%2911:1%3C1::AID-HUMU1%3E3.0.CO;2-O/pdf){:target="\_blank"} and [Den Dunnen & Antonarakis (2000)](http://onlinelibrary.wiley.com/doi/10.1002/%28SICI%291098-1004%28200001%2915:1%3C7::AID-HUMU4%3E3.0.CO;2-N/pdf){:target="\_blank"}) suggested two alternative descriptions for intronic variants; c.88+2T>G / c.89-1G>T and c.IVS2+2T>G / c.IVS2-1G>T. The format **c.IVS2+2T>G / c.IVS2-1G>T** has been retracted and **should not be used**.